Click here if you are looking for sampling plan calculators.

-What is it and what are acceptance sampling plans?
+What is acceptance sampling and what are acceptance sampling plans?

 Acceptance sampling is a procedure used for sentencing incoming batches.
 The most widely used plans are given by the Military Standard tables, which were developed during World War II.